joey-qytyku/OS-90-fixed/docs/Memory.md

 ## Real Mode Locking

 DPMI allows programs to lock memory in the 1M real mode region.
 The entire 1M+64K region is always present in memory.
-These functions will always return success.
+These functions will always return success because we cannot do that.

 ## Get Page Size

-4096.
+4096 is the page size.

+## Allocating Linear Memory

+The handles returned to the program from DPMI allocation services are 32-bit block IDs for the kernel.

+## Resizing Linear Memory

+This is a DPMI 1.0 feature but is supported for userspace purposes.

 ## Mark as Demand Paging Candidates

 DPMI supports demand paging.
 Pages can be marked as candidates for swapping to the disk.
 These features do work on OS/90.

-OS/90 uses a fixed-size page file called VM.000.
+OS/90 uses a fixed-size page file called SWAP.SYS.

 ## XMS